francois-rd/coma/docs/source/tutorials/examples/parser.rst

         coma.register("multiply", lambda c1, c2: print(c1.x * c2.x), parser_hook=excl)
         coma.wake()

-We can use :obj:`x` on the command line to override both configs at once:
+Without the :obj:`-e` flag, we can use :obj:`x` on the command line to override *both* configs at once:

 .. code-block:: console

     $ python main.py multiply x=3
     9

-In this case, :obj:`multiply` is essentially implementing :obj:`square`.
+This lets :obj:`multiply` is essentially act as :obj:`square`.
 We can prevent this by setting the :obj:`-e` flag:

 .. code-block:: console